RaviTejaVattem/vscode-testing-extension/blog.md

 ```

 - Things to note
-  - Make sure that `it` is children of `describe` such that the children are nested inside parent in the tree shown above.
+  - Ensure that `it` is child of `describe` such that the children are nested inside parent in the tree shown above.
-  - Check for the edge cases where a `describe` can have `describe`s and `it`s, we should nest them accordingly.
+  - Check for edge cases where a `describe` can have `describe`s and `it`s, we should nest them accordingly.
   - Look out for commented tests and suites (I am marking them as invalid in my case).

 ## Adding tests to controller